rixiobarrios/mern-auth-tutorial/README.md

 Try making a GET request to `http://localhost:4000/api/jobs/123` from Postman or the browser again and you'll see that we are no longer sending along the details of the error to the client! :tada:.

-Any time an error is thrown in a promise chain, it will be handled by the `.catch()` method which invokes `next` callback and passes it the error as an argument.
-When `next` is called with any value, [Express automatically treats this as an error](https://expressjs.com/en/guide/error-handling.html) and sends it to our middleware above.
+Any time an error is thrown in a promise chain, it will be handled by the `.catch()` method which invokes the `next` callback and passes it the error as an argument.
+When `next` is called with any value, [Express automatically treats the argument it is passed as an error](https://expressjs.com/en/guide/error-handling.html) and sends it to our middleware above.
 If the error is thrown _outside_ a promise chain, it also automatically gets sent to the middleware above simply because it's an error.

 We can take advantage of this by creating some custom errors that we can throw when we want to control exactly what is sent back to the client!